smsaladi/codonpair/README.md

 codonpair
 =========

 This is an archive with code to calculate codon pair score and bias.
+CPS values are close, but not identical, with those produced by the perl script.
+This requires further investigation to figure out the differences.
+As a result, 2 of the regression tests don't pass.

 ## Installation